dliedke/Meditate235/README.md

 # Meditate

-A Garmin Connect IQ meditation app that tracks as an activity the heart rate and provides sound alerts for Garmin Forerunner 235.
+A Garmin Connect IQ meditation app that tracks as an activity the heart rate and provides vibration alert for Garmin Forerunner 235.
 ## Features

 - ability to save the session as a Connect IQ activity
-    - activity type **Meditating** or **Yoga**
-- fixed multiple meditation/yoga sessions

 - summary stats at the end of the session
     - tracks the overall min, avg and max HR